MariaTech2024/metadata-app/README.md

 This is a web application that allows users to input a list of URLs, fetch metadata (including the title, description, and an image) for each URL, and display the results on the front-end.
 The application is built with a React front-end and a Node.js back-end.
 Features:
-    - Input Multiple URLs: Users can input a minimum of 3 URLs at a time.
+    - Input Multiple URLs: Users can input 3 URLs at a time.
     - Fetch Metadata: The application fetches metadata (title, description, image) for each URL.
     - Display Results: The metadata is displayed in a visually appealing manner.
     - Error Handling: Proper error handling for invalid URLs or cases where metadata cannot be retrieved.